santhachary/git-test/readme.txt

-I am a getting preety good at this
+I am a getting preety good at this now.